mmonfils/responsible-psychiatric-discharge-plans/index.md

 This section includes independent investigations of the public record.
 Each analysis seeks to ensure objectivity and prevent data errors.
 Links are provided for full details, and information may update due to ongoing developments.

 *   **[Community Impact Analysis](public-record/community-impact.md):**
-    This section looks at how patient discharge rules affect daily life for families and communities.
+    This section looks at mental health institutes (MHIs), their rules for discharging a person commited by court order, and how they affect daily life for families and communities.
 It uses systems theory to trace how stable re-entry into the community keeps individuals safe and supported.
 *   **[Power Structure and Statutory Mapping](public-record/power-structure.md):**
     This page tracks the law through the government system.
 It shows that the Iowa Legislature holds the primary legal authority over this policy, specifically moving through the House Health and Human Services Committee.
 *   **[Fiscal and Economic Cost Review](public-record/fiscal-review.md):**
     This review breaks down the public costs of the bill.
-It looks at the government funds needed to supply medications to individuals leaving state mental health facilities.
+It looks at the government funds needed to supply medications to individuals leaving MHIs.

 ---